alexpchin/one-million/README.md

 from 1 (one) to 1,000,000 (one million), but the output should be in words.

-## My response
+## My solution

-I chose to monkey-patch Fixnum for this exercise, but it would probably be better to make this code into a module for use in production.
+I decided to monkey-patch [Fixnum](http://www.ruby-doc.org/core-2.1.5/Fixnum.html) for this challenge.

-I used Ruby 2.0 with RSpec for TDD and Guard for continuous testing.
+I used Ruby 2.1.4 with RSpec for TDD and [Guard](https://github.com/guard/guard) for continuous testing.
 To run the tests `bundle install` and run `rspec`.

-To print one to a million in words execute the script provided:
+To execute the script and count to a million in words, use:

 ```
 $ ./one_to_a_million